Yizack/mailchannels/docs/guide.md

 ### Importing only the modules you need

-In this example, we import the `MailChannelsClient` and the `Send` module to send an email.
+In this example, we import the `MailChannelsClient` and the `Emails` module to send an email.

 ```ts{1,2}
 import { MailChannelsClient } from '@yizack/mailchannels'